Sharon Thompson lives in Donegal, Ireland and is an ex-primary school principal.

 Peggy is a backstreet abortionist and small brothel owner in 1950s Dublin.
 She’s a survivor and rises up through the emerging Irish underworld to become a crime boss.
 The manuscript has themes of the horror of illegal abortion, domestic abuse, prison, life for Irish women in the 1950s, how women survived.

-Sharon was offered a publishing contract for Peggy from Betsy Reavley at Bloodhound Books.
+Sharon was offered a publishing contract for The Abandoned from Betsy Reavley at Bloodhound Books.
 Publication date is set for early 2018.

 Through her charity work Sharon has given lectures, spoken publically, completed live interviews and written articles.